 Monitor success and metrics and improve deployment

-Once chat is up and running, monitor chat analytics on a regular basis.
-Using data and reporting on things like average wait times, customer satisfaction and agent productivity allows you to make changes as needed to ensure you’re offering customers the best service possible.
+Once you’re up and running, monitor live chat analytics on a regular basis.
+Using data and reporting on things like average wait times, customer satisfaction, and agent productivity allows you to make changes as needed to ensure you’re offering customers the best service possible.

-In short, to maximize live chat for your business, it pays to be smart about how it’s deployed.
+To maximize the positive impact of live chat, it pays to be smart about how it’s deployed.
 Online chat best practices such as establishing the right objectives, hiring the right number of agents, training them well, and creating a workflow are crucial first steps.
 Once chat is up and running, keep a close eye on your success metrics and iterating to fully realize chat’s huge potential.